Skip to content

 Qt Creator kit CMake config for desktop Qt6

 12. Your Desktop Qt6 kit is now complete and ready to use with the MRS SDK!
+To make sure everything is working properly, verify your kit setup.

 NOTE: these steps are based on version 13.0.0 of Qt Creator, which is the version installed by default in the MRS SDK VM.